dvho/resume/README.md

 # Resume
-_Resume_ is a PDF delineating my skills and the responsibilities I've enjoyed in life so far with an animated widget assistant to help you evaluate my trajectory.
+_Resume_ is a PDF you can download which delineates my skills and the responsibilities I've enjoyed in life so far.
+I also coded an animated widget assistant to help you evaluate my trajectory.

 _________________________

 #### Features
 - All original fully autonomous randomly self-animating widget
 - Pure code (no image files)
+- Pure vanilla JavaScript
 - No frameworks/libraries
 _________________________